 “I cut down a tree in my own front yard,” says Morgenstern, Chairman of EverLog Systems.
 “My wife had a fit.
 She thought the whole idea was crazy.
 But I used that tree as a pattern for the very first logs we ever produced.
 She never forgave me, but at least now she’s a believer.”

-EverLog Systems erected its first house in 2004: a simple, 1,000 square-foot box with no bells or whistles.
-Now, as the casting process has evolved and the applications for composite logs expands to features like decks and entryways, the burgeoning company works on custom homes upward of 10,000-square-feet.
+EverLog Systems erected its first house in 2004: a simple, 1,000-square-foot box with no bells or whistles.
+Now, as the casting process has evolved and the applications for composite logs expand to features like decks and entryways, the burgeoning company works on custom homes upward of 10,000 square feet.